-Owned by David and Kathy Satter in the beautiful Northwest corner of New Jersey surounded by lakes and streams, you can still have your canoe or small boat repaired.
+Owned by David and Kathy Satter in the beautiful Northwest corner of New Jersey surrounded by lakes and streams, you can still have your canoe or small boat repaired.
 We're a small family owned company and take pride in our work and paying attention to detail.
 If you're dreaming of fixing up your grandfather's canoe or just brightening up the varnish on your current boat call us for a free estimate and to discuss the possibilities.

 Most of the products, goods and services you buy or own today are not made by hand in the way they used to be.

 Everything built, restored or repaired here for you is in keeping with tradition.
 Every piece is hand made, of course we use power tools, but for most of our work we have to build or make each piece.
 It's not something we can go to the store and purchase.
 Due to the nature of these old boats we're matching pieces for sometimes 100 year old items.
 Everything is a curve or compound angle.
 So these things take some time.

 Our goal here is for you the customer to feel your getting quality work and an honest days labor from us at a fair price.
 Giving life to these old boats again is part of history.
 They have a story to tell and hopefully will be handed down to the next generation.